 - 80% of consumers say that authenticity of content will influence them to follow a brand

-So What is User-Generated Content?
+What is User-Generated Content for Ecommerce?

-User-generated content is exactly as the name implies: content that is created by your customers and followers.
+User generated content is exactly as the name implies: content that is created by your customers and followers.
 This content can be in the form of photos, videos, reviews, feedback, comments, articles, competition entries – the list goes on.
 You’ll find user-generated content on all social media platforms, as well as blogs, product review pages, feedback sites, and even in the press.

 User-generated content also takes the attention away from your brand and places it onto your audience.
 Making it about them is a great way to build a relationship with your customers.